silasrajtr/gen-ui-demo/README.md

 ## API Provider

-This project currently uses the **Groq API** for running LLMs. to get a Groq api key - [click here](https://console.groq.com/keys).
+This project currently uses the **Groq API** for running LLMs.

+To get a free Groq api key - [click here](https://groq.com/).

-Refer to `.env.example` and create a `.env.local` file inside the root folder, paste the groq api key to the GROQ_API_KEY variable and you're good to go.
+Refer to `.env.example` and create a `.env.local` file inside the root folder, paste the groq api key to the `GROQ_API_KEY` variable and you're good to go.

-If you want to switch and use **OpenAI models** instead, you can update the code in:
+If you want to switch to any other [provider](https://ai-sdk.dev/docs/foundations/providers-and-models) instead, you can update the code for [streamText](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text#streamtext) in the below file.

 ```
 gen-ui-demo/app/api/chat/route.ts